kuiyuanyuedui/project-3/README.md

 https://sdfsdfsdf11.herokuapp.com/

 ## Description
-- Web Development Project 2 : FoodieLand
+- Web Development Project 3 : weTalk
 - Project Objective : Apply the concepts learned in class by building a basic fullstack application with Nodejs, Express, javascript, MongoDB and HTML5.
 Deploy on Heroku.

 ## Project Intro